Other Writing Systems

 Yuni

 Yuni!
-Quite possibly the silliest of them all, but I like it.
-So does my five-year-old niece.
+Quite possibly the silliest of them all, but I like it, and so does my six-year-old niece.

 Vowels are encoded by the stance and posture of the equine.
 Consonants are encoded by where they’re placed, and their position in the word (which vowel they go with) is encoded by the shape of the marking the equine bears at that place.
 Double vowels are encoded by coloring in the tips (horn/forelock, hooves, wingtips).
 The equine only has wings if the word calls for them.
 There are two main font styles, full and stick-figure.